oneMillionWorlds/TamarinOpenXrAndroidBindings/README.md

 ./gradlew updateReferenceStructs
 ```

-This task will copy all generated struct files to the reference directory, updating the test expectations.
+This task will update only existing reference struct files with their corresponding generated versions.
+It will not create new reference files.
 Only run this task when you've verified that the changes to the generated files are correct and should become the new reference standard.

+Note: Only a small subset of generated files are used as references in tests.
+This task preserves that subset and only updates those files that already exist as references.

 ## Implementation Details